zeroasiccorp/umi/README.md

 ### 3.3.1 Transaction Length (LEN[7:0])

-A transaction starts with a host driving control information and the address of the first byte involved.
-The LEN field field defines the number of data transfers (beats) to be completed in sequence in the transaction.
+The LEN field defines the number of data transfers (beats) to be completed in sequence in the transaction.
 Each one of the data transfers is the size defined by the SIZE field.
-The LEN field is 8 bits wide, supporting 1 to 256 transfers(beats) per transaction.
+The LEN field is 8 bits wide, supporting 1 to 256 transfers (beats) per transaction.

 The address of a transfer number 'i' in a burst of length LEN is defined by: